-A non Excel tip which we think helps a lot with Excel use is quick ways to arrange windows side by side.
+A non Excel tip which we think helps a lot with Excel use is quick ways to arrange windows side by side of any open programs.
 So for example if you have a pdf document that you want to compare with your Excel spreadsheet.
 With the recent versions of Excel you can also use it to put 2 spreadsheets side by side (see YouTube video clip below).

 You could manually minimize the windows and then re size and place them.
 However, you can also simply use the Windows button on your keyboard (shown below- normally close to your ALT button)